Down by the Salley Gardens: History

-She bade me take life easy just as the leaves fall from the tree.

-But I being young and foolish, with my darling did not agree."

 The similarity to the first verse of the Yeats version is unmistakable and would suggest that this was indeed the song Yeats remembered the old woman singing.
 The rest of the song, however, is quite different.

-Yeats's original title, "An Old Song Re-Sung", reflected his debt to The Rambling Boys of Pleasure.
-It first appeared under its present title when it was reprinted in Poems in 1895.
+Yeats's original title, "An Old Song Re-Sung", reflected his debt to "The Rambling Boys of Pleasure".
+The poem first appeared under its present title when it was reprinted in Poems in 1895.

 Poem

-Down by the salley gardens my love and I did meet;

-She passed the salley gardens with little snow-white feet.

-She bid me take love easy, as the leaves grow on the tree;

-But I, being young and foolish, with her would not agree.

-In a field by the river my love and I did stand,

-And on my leaning shoulder she laid her snow-white hand.

-She bid me take life easy, as the grass grows on the weirs;

-But I was young and foolish, and now am full of tears.

 Location

 It has been suggested that the location of the "Salley Gardens" was on the banks of the river at Ballysadare near Sligo where the residents cultivated trees to provide roof thatching materials.
-"Salley" or "sally" is a form of the Standard English word "sallow", i.e., a tree of the genus Salix.
-It is close in sound to the Irish word saileach, meaning willow.
+"Salley" or "sally" is a form of the Standard English word "sallow", i.e., a willow tree of the genus Salix.
+It is close in sound to the Irish word saileach, which also means willow.

 Musical settings

-The verse was subsequently set to music by Herbert Hughes to the traditional air "The Maids of Mourne Shore" in 1909.
+The verse was set to music by Herbert Hughes to the traditional air "The Maids of Mourne Shore" in 1909.
 In the 1920s composer Rebecca Clarke (1886–1979) set the text to her own music.
 The composer John Ireland (1879–1962) set the words to an original melody in his song cycle Songs Sacred and Profane, written in 1929–31.
 There is also a vocal setting by the poet and composer Ivor Gurney, which was published in 1938.
 Benjamin Britten published a setting of the poem in 1943, using the tune Hughes collected.
-In 1988, the American composer John Corigliano wrote and published his setting with the G. Schirmer Inc. publishing company.
+In 1988, the American composer John Corigliano wrote and published his setting.

-Recordings

-The poem has been part of the repertoire of many singers and groups, mostly set on "The Maids of Mourne Shore"'s melody.
-Notable recordings include:
+Hughes' setting is recorded by individuals and groups including: